rails/rails/guides/source/action_cable_overview.md

 After reading this guide, you will know:

+* What Action Cable is and its integration on backend and frontend
 * How to setup Action Cable
 * How to setup channels
+* Deployment and Architecture setup for running Action Cable

 Introduction
 ------------